PramodMunaweera/C-Programming-Noob-to-Proficient/12_Function_pointers/function_pointers.md

 ## Function Pointers

-Function pointers are a powerful feature in C that allow you to store the address of a function in a pointer, and then call the function through the pointer.
+Function pointers are a powerful feature in C that allow us to store the address of a function in a pointer, and then call the function through the pointer.
 This enables dynamic function calls, which can be used for callbacks, implementing function tables, and achieving polymorphism-like behavior in C.

 ### Basics of Function Pointers

 A function pointer is declared similarly to a normal pointer, but it points to a function instead of a data type.
 The syntax involves specifying the function's signature, which includes the return type and the parameters.

 Example: [example_basics.c](./src/example_basics.c)